 - 2 large eggs

 - 2 cups (250g) all-purpose flour plus more for dusting

 - ½ teaspoon salt

-- ½ cup 85gr white chocolate chips, optional
+- ½ cup (85g) white chocolate chips optional

 - Preheat the oven to 350°F (175°C).
 Line a baking sheet with a parchment paper or silicone mat.

-- In a mixing bowl with a paddle attachment, or using an electric mixer, beat the butter and sugar until fluffy, 2 minutes.
+- In a mixing bowl with a paddle attachment, or using an electric hand- mixer, beat the butter and sugar until fluffy, 2 minutes.

-- Sprinkle some flour on the prepared baking sheet.
+- To shape and bake the cookies: Sprinkle some flour on the prepared baking sheet.
 Transfer the dough onto the floured baking sheet using a silicone spatula.
 Form into about 11×3.5inch (28x9cm) log.
 Since the dough is quite sticky, flour your hands too.

 - Alternatively, you can divide the dough into 2 parts and form 2 narrower logs to make mini biscotti.